Back

 • Restaurant Rent;

-• maintenance costs;
+• Maintenance costs;

-• energy consumed (water, gas, electricity);
+• Energy consumed (water, gas, electricity);

-• insurance.
+• Insurance.

-Here is his formula:
+Here is its formula:

 Operating expense ratio = Total operating expenses before tax / Sales before tax